AlphaHydrae/elixir-brownbag/slides/SLIDES.md

 * *"FP emphasizes the evaluation of expressions rather than the execution of commands"*
 * Pragmatic functional language, not religious about it like Haskell.
+* 3 examples of what FP means in the context of Elixir.

 ---